 Making sure to include questions aimed to get at motivational fit during the interview can be the difference maker in terms of hiring someone who is somewhat motivated to perform well and hiring someone who is very highly motivated to perform well.
 While other factors are certainly important during the hiring process, motivational fit may well be one of the most critical aspects to consider.

 BIO: Greg Kedenburg is a Consultant at Select International.
 His areas of expertise include the development of selection tools, job analysis, employee training, test validation and project management.
-Greg can be reached at [email protected] or via his LinkedIn profile here.”
+Greg can be reached at here.”